 How old do I have to be to volunteer?

-A: Volunteers must be at least 16 years of age to volunteer at our shelter, even with parental supervision.
-Younger folks are encouraged to get involved in community outreach as Shelter Ambassadors; please have your parent or guardian call the Volunteer Coordinator for more information.
+A: Volunteers must be at least 18 years of age to volunteer at our shelter.
+Younger folks are encouraged to get involved in donation drives or community outreach as Shelter Ambassadors; please have your parent or guardian call the Volunteer Coordinator for more information.

 I have a community service project due; can I fulfill my requirement at NEAS?

 A: Most community service projects are too short-termed to be fulfilled at our shelter (for example, Kennel Volunteers must be able to make a minimum six-month commitment), but outside projects, like organizing donation drives for items on our wish list, are often a perfect fit for projects that only require a few hours.
-Our Volunteer Coordinator can help you come up with a plan that will work for everyone.
+Our Volunteer Coordinator can help determine if one of these projects is right for your needs.

 Can I come in just to play with the puppies and kittens?

-A: Taking care of all our animals is a LOT of work, and socializing them is one small part of a big job.
-We need to provide for their physical well-being first, and that means cleaning up after them and making sure all our adult dogs have been walked before we have time to play with any of the animals.
-We hope that volunteers will be able to spend some of their time socializing during each shift, but due to the large number of animals we are often responsible for, that is not always the case.
+A: Taking care of all our pets is a LOT of work, and socializing them is one small part of a much bigger job.
+We need to provide for their physical well-being first, and that means cleaning up after them and making sure all our dogs have been walked before we have time to play with any of the pets.
+We hope that volunteers will be able to spend some of their time socializing during each shift, but due to the large number of pets we are often responsible for, that is not always the case.

 My schedule is unpredictable and I can't guarantee availability.
 Can I still volunteer?